-Most medicines, including those used to treat postnatal depression, can be taken while you're breastfeeding without harming your baby.
+Most medicines can be taken while you're breastfeeding without harming your baby.

 Small amounts of any medicine you take may pass through your breast milk to your baby.